Thames and Severn Canal: Operation

 Neither of the river navigations to which the canal connected were satisfactory.
-In the west, the situation was remedied in 1820, with the construction of the Gloucester and Sharpness Canal seven years later.
+In the west, the situation was remedied in 1827, on completion of the Gloucester and Sharpness Canal.
 On the Thames, there had been a proposal for a canal from Lechlade to Abingdon in 1784, and for a cut from Inglesham to Buscot in 1788, but neither had been built.
-Some improvements were made to the river after 1786, but the Canal company encouraged the building of bypasses.
-The Wilts and Berks Canal was one Thames bypass, providing a link to the river at Abingdon, but did not initially connect to the Thames & Severn Canal.
+Some improvements were made to the river after 1786, but the canal company encouraged the building of bypasses.
+The Wilts & Berks Canal was one Thames bypass, providing a link to the river at Abingdon, but did not initially connect to the Thames & Severn Canal.
 Although it was proposed in 1793, it was not opened until 1810, and the North Wilts Canal, which eventually provided the connecting link from Latton to Swindon for Thames & Severn traffic to bypass the upper river, was not completed until 1819.
 Even after this, vessels were restricted by the narrow 7ft width of the North Wilts, which was considerably smaller than the rest of the link between the Thames and the Severn, limiting income from cargo.

 Ultimately, most of the Bristol to London trade used the Kennet and Avon Canal after it opened in 1810, as it provided a much shorter route than the Thames and Severn Canal.
-Similarly, the Midlands-London traffic that the proprietors had hoped to attract via the Severn found newer routes further east considerably more direct.
+Similarly, the Midlands-London traffic that the proprietors had hoped to attract via the Severn found newer routes further east, such as the Grand Junction Canal, considerably more direct.
 Thus, the compromise alignment of the Thames & Severn found itself bypassed, with income mainly generated by carriage of Forest of Dean coal to places along the canal rather than the balanced trade of long-distance traffic between Thames and Severn that had been anticipated.
-Pleasure cruising, meanwhile, was firmly discouraged, with the Proprietors setting a punitive toll of £1 per lock for such boats (equivalent to over £120 today).
+Pleasure cruising, meanwhile, was firmly discouraged, with the proprietors setting a punitive toll of £1 per lock for such boats (equivalent to over £120 today).